5 Tips for Keeping Your Kitchen Organised and Clean

 Tip 2 – Clean Kitchen Appliances

 Needless to say, cleaning your kitchen appliances extends their useful life, and they work more efficiently, too.
 If a filter or vent is dirty, your food processor, coffeemaker, or microwave will worker harder and look greasy and unsightly.
 To clean kitchen appliances, you may either use store bought supplies or vinegar, lemon, salt, and other natural disinfectants.
+To find how to clean some of the kitchen appliances efficiently, please check here.
 A mixture of water and vinegar can be used to clean your microwave.
 Heat up a mixture of 1 lemon and ½ cup water for 2 – 3 minutes, let it cool, and wipe the microwave with a cleaning towel.
 Start with the ceiling and then continue with the sides.
 You can also use vinegar to clean the top of the refrigerator, stove top, and countertops.
 Vinegar contains acetic acid which eliminates bacteria such as Escherichia coli and salmonella, making it a great all-purpose disinfectant.
 Use undiluted or diluted vinegar (1:1 ratio) to clean the stovetop, sink, sheet pans, and tea kettle.
 Just sprinkle it on your stovetop, let it sit for 5 – 10 minutes, and then scrub down to remove grease.
 Mix ½ cup vinegar and ½ cup baking soda, plug the sink, and fill with hot water.
 Soak the sheet pans for half an hour and use a scrubbing pad to scrub and clean them.

 If you are pressed for time or feel overwhelmed, you can also use professional cleaning services in London to get the job done.

 Tip 3 – Empty and Clean the Fridge